 After your colonoscopy, lab testing checks for cancerous cells.
 Depending on your results, your provider recommends a colon cancer screening schedule for you going forward.
 Generally, most people need a colonoscopy anywhere from every couple of years to every 10 years, starting from age 45 (or earlier with colon cancer risk factors).

-Click on the online booking link or call Hampshire Gastroenterology Associates, LLC to book your colonoscopy now.
+Click on the online booking link or call Hampshire Gastroenterology Associates, LLC.